Quantifying subspace entanglement with geometric measures: Methodology

-A simple geometric interpretation can be made for this theorem: notice that $E_r(\mathcal{S})^{\frac{1}{2}}$ characterizes the sine value of the smallest \textit{angle} $\theta_0$ between the states in $\sigma_{r-1}$ and given subspace $\mathcal{S}$, see Eq.~(\ref{gm-r}).
-A perturbation $U=e^{-iH}$ can be considered as a rotation operator, the trace norm of $H$ is just the rotation angle in high-dimensional space.
-In order to maintain the entanglement, we need to limit the rotation angle to the minimum angle $\theta_0$.
+A simple geometric interpretation can be made for this theorem, as shown in Fig.~\ref{fig:subspace_rotation}: notice that $E_r(\mathcal{S})^{\frac{1}{2}}$ characterizes the sine value of the \textit{smallest angle} $\theta^{\star}$ between the states in $\sigma_{r-1}$ and states in the given subspace $\mathcal{S}$, see Eq.~(\ref{gm-r}).
+A perturbation $U=e^{-iH}$ can be considered as a rotation operator in high-dimensional space, the trace norm of $H$ indicates its rotation angle.
+In order to maintain its entanglement dimensionality, we need to limit the rotation angle $\theta \leq \theta^{\star}$.